 Launched on the night of 23/24 January 1945, the purpose of Ramrose team Rhino was to provide a reception party for a Special Group to be flown in later, and to report targets on the Minbu-An road.
 This road connects the Arakan to central Burma, and so was the natural line of retreat for Japanese forces facing Christison’s XV Corps.

-The Special Group was never dropped because the party was dropped 40 miles from their intended DZ, and had to go on the run from local Japanese forces.
+The Special Group was never dropped because the party landed 40 miles from their intended DZ, and had to go on the run from local Japanese forces.
 Rhino stayed in the field until May, however, directing airstrikes on the road as planned and fighting with Burmese Nationalist forces.

 A patrol group which operated in the area to the front of XIV Army as it advanced towards the Irrawaddy in December 1944.
-The objectives were to provide intelligence on Japanese dispositions and sabotage their line of retreat.
+The objectives were to provide intelligence on Japanese dispositions and sabotage their line of retreat in the Wuntho area.
 The patrol was extracted by Dakota on 11 January 1945 having successfully avoided being caught in several ambushes and led a platoon of the Royal Berks over the Mu River.

 An operation focused on the Kokang area of north east Burma.
 The first Spiers team eventually got to Kokang in December 1943, but was withdrawn by September 1944 having achieved very little.
 This was due to friction with Chinese allies, and to a lesser extent the Americans too.